 And behold at eveningtide trouble; [and] before the morning he [is] not.
 This [is] the portion of them that spoil us, and the lot of them that rob us."
 Isaiah 17:1-14

-Is the "heap" of Damascus a Biblical description of its buildings or could it perhaps be its people?
+Is the "heap" of Damascus a Biblical description of a destruction of its buildings or could it perhaps be its people?
 After all, sadly following a chemical attack bodies are heaped into mass graves.
 And the prophecy plainly tells us that cities of Aroer [are] "forsaken".
 This "forsaken" is the Hebrew word "azab" which means abandoned or deserted.
 Many security experts around the world believe that Damascus maintains massive stockpiles of chemical weapons, biological WMD's including mustard gas and various nerve agents that could fall into the hands of Jabhat al-Nusra in Syria.
 We have seen al Qaeda, the Muslim Brotherhood, Hamas, Hezbollah and the Taliban, now there is Jabhat al-Nusra, the Nusra Front which is a jihadist group and part of the al-Qaeda of Iraq that wants to create its own nation and establish it as the Sharia law Caliphate.

 On the chemical threat, NTI.org provides this interactive map and this critical commentary: